Descanonge/tomate/docs/source/tutorial.rst

 Let's break it down.
 Each variation is notified by \% followed in parenthesis by the coordinate name, and the element of that coordinate.
-Here 'x' means the match will be the date: the matcher will be replaced by the correspond regex (8 digits in this case, YYYYMMDD), and the string found in each filename will be used to find the date.
+Here 'x' means the match will be the date: the matcher will be replaced by the correspond regex (8 digits in this case, YYYYMMDD), and the string found in each filename can be used to find the date.
-The elements available are defined in the :class:`Matcher<filegroup.matcher.Matcher>` class.
+See :ref:`Scanning filename` for more details on the pre-regex.
-(see :ref:`Scanning filename` for a list of defaults elements) For more complicated and longer filenames, we can specify some replacements.
+For more complicated and longer filenames, we can specify some replacements.
 We obtain::